distilled.cloud

 Documenting the world's APIs for AI

-Type-safe, properly tagged error specs aren't just good for developers—they're essential for AI code generation.
+Type-safe, tagged error specs aren't just good for developers—they're essential for AI code generation.

 distilled SDKs are built to power alchemy.run—next-generation Infrastructure-as-Code in native TypeScript.
 When AI generates infrastructure code, it needs to know every possible error and how to handle it.